djhaskin987/onecli/README.md

 # onecli

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library that makes CLI very nice, easy, and clojure-y.

-## Usage

-FIXME

 ## License

-Copyright © 2019 FIXME
+Copyright © 2019 Daniel Jay Haskin

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at